Asplund-Samuelsson/POPPY/README.md

 **mepmap_path.py** performs path-finding, sub-network extraction and enumeration of putative biosynthetic pathways.

+**mepmap_rank.py** ranks identified pathways in terms of thermodynamic limitations using the MDF (Max-min Driving Force) approach.

+**mepmap_gibb.py** downloads Equilibrator (http://equilibrator.weizmann.ac.il/)
+transformed Gibbs standard formation energy values for a range of pHs and stores them in a json file for use in the MDF analysis (mepmap_rank.py).

 #### Dependencies
 - Python ≥ 3.5.1
 - Python NetworkX: https://github.com/networkx/networkx